roggc/react-enhanced-suspense/README.md

 }
 ```

 If we want to add an Error Boundary to the code, we can do it passing the optional prop `onError`.
-This will wrap the React's `Suspense` in an `ErrorBoundary` component:
+This will wrap React's `Suspense` in an `ErrorBoundary` component:

 ```typescript
 "use client";